andrewcooke/ParserCombinator.jl/README.md

   to look for further matchers (this can be be `DIRTY` which is globally used to indicate that all further matches will fail).

-* `Execute` which results in a "nested" call to a chile matcher's `execute` method (as above).
+* `Execute` which results in a "nested" call to a child matcher's `execute` method (as above).

-The `FAILURE` and `Success` messages result calls to
+The `FAILURE` and `Success` messages are processed by the trampoline and (typically, although a trampoline implementation may also use to cached values, for example) result in calls to

 ```julia
 failure(k::Config, m::Matcher, s::State) :: Message